flightstats/hub/README.md

 ## delete a channel

+**Channel Deletion will be access controlled in Staging and Prod environments**

 To delete a channel when after you no longer need it, simply issue a `DELETE` command to that channel.

  `DELETE http://hub/channel/stumptown`